Case Study: How a Karachi Couple Built Their First PKR 5 Million Portfolio

 - Quarterly review meeting with written decisions.

-These decisions reduced behavioral errors and removed guesswork.
+These four rules cut behavioral mistakes and removed guesswork.

 Allocation framework they adopted